majst01/csi-driver-s3/README.md

 ### Mounter

 As S3 is not a real file system there are some limitations to consider here.
-Depending on what mounter you are using, you will have different levels of POSIX compability.
+Depending on what mounter you are using, you will have different levels of POSIX compatibility.
 Also depending on what S3 storage backend you are using there are not always [consistency guarantees](https://github.com/gaul/are-we-consistent-yet#observed-consistency).

 The driver can be configured to use one of these mounters to mount buckets: